Skip to main content

 Regular grill maintenance can more than double the lifespan of your grill.
 Proper care prevents rust and corrosion, extends your grill’s life, and ensures it heats evenly and efficiently.
 A clean grill prevents off-flavors and produces better-tasting food while reducing the risk of flare-ups and grease fires.
 Not to mention, a well-maintained grill looks more inviting and professional on your patio.

-The frequency of cleaning depends on how often you use your grill:
+The frequency of cleaning depends on how often you use your grill and which components you’re cleaning.
+Use this schedule as a guide:

 For optimal performance, aim to clean your grill with a quick clean after each use and a deeper clean at least monthly during grilling season.
 If you’re a frequent griller, you may need to increase the frequency of your deep cleans.